- Who We Are

 - Health & Safety Audit

 - GET FREE UPDATES!

 Posted by David Cant on March 19, 2012

-If you are a small builder there are laws in place to ensure that you carry out work in a safe manner.
-As a small builder you will be undertaking jobs such as private projects in domestic and business settings.
+If you are a small builder, perhaps a self employed building contactor, there are laws in place to ensure that you carry out work in a safe manner.
+As a building contractor you will be undertaking jobs such as private projects in domestic and business settings.
 When working in domestic properties you have the sole responsibility when it comes to ensuring health and safety on site.
 When working in business premises the responsibilities lie with both you and the client.

-As a small building you are required by law to:
+As a small building contractor you are required by law to:

 - Manage the risks and the hazards onsite.

 It is your duty to carefully create plans to follow, manage the plans and monitor all of the construction work in a way that ensure there are no risks for you or your employees.
 One of the ways you can achieve this through creating risk assessments and ensuring they are followed.